mandober/debrief.math/220-rel/.articles/relational-algebra.md

 The relational algebra uses [set union][20], [set difference][21], and [Cartesian product][22] from [set theory][23], but adds additional constraints to these operators.

-For set union and set difference, the two [relations][24] involved must be *union-compatible*—that is, the two relations must have the same set of attributes.
+For set union and set difference, the two [relations][24] involved must be *union-compatible*-that is, the two relations must have the same set of attributes.
 Because [set intersection][25] is defined in terms of set union and set difference, the two relations involved in set intersection must also be union-compatible.

-For the Cartesian product to be defined, the two relations involved must have disjoint headers—that is, they must not have a common attribute name.
+For the Cartesian product to be defined, the two relations involved must have disjoint headers-that is, they must not have a common attribute name.

 In addition, the Cartesian product is defined differently from the one in [set][26] theory in the sense that tuples are considered to be "shallow" for the purposes of the operation.
 That is, the Cartesian product of a set of *n*\-tuples with a set of *m*\-tuples yields a set of "flattened" (*n* + *m*)\-tuples (whereas basic set theory would have prescribed a set of 2-tuples, each containing an *n*\-tuple and an *m*\-tuple).
 More formally, *R* × *S* is defined as follows:

 ![R\times S:=\{(r_{1},r_{2},\dots ,r_{n},s_{1},s_{2},\dots ,s_{m})|(r_{1},r_{2},\dots ,r_{n})\in R,(s_{1},s_{2},\dots ,s_{m})\in S\}](https://wikimedia.org/api/rest_v1/media/math/render/svg/fa3f152025b960f99a213cee14a6ca793e4f5cf1)